Trends

 Our electro-encephalography equipment turns brain activity into analysable data.
 This can sometimes tell us more about what is shaping a customer’s behaviour than they themselves will be aware of.
 From electrical signals within the scalp we can gain a greater understanding of their alertness, motivation, engagement and level of cognitive workload.
 It provides data on the speed of a thinking process, its intensity and duration.
 EEG is best used to supplement previous research by drilling down into areas of interest, particularly the value of marketing content, creating effective packaging designs and levels of customer satisfaction.
 Taken together, these tools are a powerful arsenal in understanding the inner workings of consumer minds, and tapping into their decision-making, like never before.

-View more on: Insight Trends
+View more on: Trends Insight Trends